Gluten-Free Chocolate Tiffin

 Old Fashioned Chocolate Tiffin is a nostalgic treat.
 Morning break at school meant a twenty minute respite from classes where we would be served juice and biscuits in the dining room.

 On an average day the biscuits would be mini packets of bourbons or custard creams.
-But, every once in a while Cook would proudly roll out a trolley of her homemade Chocolate Tiffin which we would all pounce upon like the 11 year old animals we were.
+But, every once in a while our dinner lady would proudly roll out a trolley of her homemade Chocolate Tiffin which we would all pounce upon like the 11 year old animals we were.
 Every since then I have had an irresistible soft spot for this no-bake childhood treat.

 What is Chocolate Tiffin?